 The document refers to the European and National framework for Energy Efficient Public Procurement (EEPP), the principles, rules and guidelines that may be used, in order that Public Procurement for works, supplies and services ensure the maximum possible energy saving.
 Furthermore, it refers to special criteria applicable in four indicative sectors, in order to attain the aforementioned objective.

-The document has been drawn up thanks to the joint efforts of the Focus Groups envisaged by the Project, the members of which are provided in the Part 3 of the present document.
+The document has been drawn up thanks to the joint efforts of the Focus Groups envisaged by the Project, the members of which are provided in the Annex.